 Canada’s Cannabis-Cosmetics Queen

 At 27, Brandi Leifso is a self-made beauty baroness courtesy her company Evelyn Iona.
 Last fall, the company sold 200,000 vegan Green Tea Primers before the product had even hit the market.
-The secret ingredient?
-Evelyn Iona products are made with less than .3 per cent CBD oil, meaning A) yes, they are legally available everywhere in the world and B) no, they won’t get you high.
 But Leifso’s not stopping there: on International Women’s Day, her company Evio Beauty Group announced a business-development sponsorship under the wing of Sephora and will launch Evio Community, a website for women covering cosmetics and cannabis, at a party at Toronto’s Love Child Social House tonight (in town?
 You should come!).
+Evio is also a vocal supporter of cannabis as a wellness ingredient, and is planning a line of cannabis-infused cosmetics as soon as legislation allows.

 During an interview at Evio Beauty Group’s new 40th-floor HQ overlooking Lake Ontario, Leifso talked about how she went from living in a Vancouver women’s shelter to becoming a new kind of cosmetics CEO.
 “More common than not, I am the only woman in the board room,” she says with a grin.
 “And the youngest person by about 50 years.”